 Official name: State of Israel

-Neighbouring countries: Israel is bordered by Egypt’s Sinai Peninsula to the south, Jordan to the east, Lebanon to the north and Syria to the northeast.
-Israel is also bordered by Palestinian territories, including the West Bank to the east and the Gaza strip close to the northernmost border between the Egypt and Israel.
-Israel's western border is a coastline on the Mediterranean Sea.
+Neighbouring countries: To the south, Israel is bordered by Egypt’s Sinai Peninsula.
+Jordan lies to the east, Lebanon to the north, and Syria to the northeast.
+Israel is also adjacent to the Palestinian territories: the West Bank lies to its east, and the Gaza Strip to its southwest.
+The country’s western boundary is defined by its coastline along the Mediterranean Sea.

 Political system: Parliamentary democracy

-Major religions: Israel is the world’s only official Jewish state, with Judaism being the dominant religion among its population.
-Islam is the second-largest religion in Israel, largely a result of the country’s Arab population.
+Major religions: Israel is the world’s only officially Jewish state, and Judaism is the dominant religion among its population.
+A substantial minority of its citizens are Muslims and Christians.

-Time: GMT +2 (GMT +3 from the last Sunday in March to the last Sunday in October)
+Time: GMT+2 (GMT+3 from the Friday before the last Sunday in March to the last Sunday in October)

 International dialling code: +972